shurikg/jenkins_shared_library/best_practice.md

 # General
 * The shared library should be independent to other shared libraries
 * The shared library version should be done with semantic versioning rules (https://semver.org)
-* The shared library doesn’t need to define any global variables it it’s not require (env.XXX)
+* The shared library doesn’t need to define any global variables if it’s not require (env.XXX)
 * The shared library should run in sandbox, avoid special security approval
 * The shared library code should not contains any hard coded values.
 The hardcoded values can be the default value for optional parameters.